AzeTurk810/dotfiles/README.md

 * Comfortable programming workflow
 * Easy customization

+## Some things from others

+ * Waybar is modified version of this: https://github.com/sejjy/mechabar

 ## Notes

 These are personal dotfiles.
 Some paths, monitor settings, and hardware-specific options may need to be adjusted for your system.